eyas-ranjous/timer-node/README.md

 ```

 ### .start()
-starts the timer. returns a timer reference.
+starts the timer. can be chained.

 ```js
 timer.start();